logzio/logz-docs/_source/logzio_collections/_metrics-sources/cassandra.md

 The first step is to expose Cassandra metrics using the [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter).

-You will need to download the JMX exporter on each casandra node.
+You will need to download the JMX exporter on each Cassandra node.

 ##### JMX exporter